Ostriconi

 The Ostriconi is a small coastal river in the department of Haute-Corse, Corsica, France.

 Course

 The Ostriconi is 23.34 km long.

 It crosses the communes of Lama, Novella, Palasca, Pietralba and Urtaca.

 The Ostriconi rises to the east of the village of Pietralba below the 1427 m Punta di Paganella and the 1469 m Monte Reghia di Pozzo.

-It flows west and passes to the south of Pietralba, then flows northwest to the sea.
+It flows west and passes to the south of Pietralba, then flows northwest to the Mediterranean Sea.

 The T30 road runs parallel to the Ostriconi for most of its length.

 Tributaries

 The following streams (ruisseaux) are tributaries of the Ostriconi: